 The 2018 Shark Attack Map provides information on all world-wide shark attacks bites that have occurred in 2018.
 Tracking Sharks breaks shark attacks in to two main categories, non-fatal and fatal.
 Non-fatal, includes attacks on vessels and bites where no physical injury has been received.
 The fatal category includes notes of possible scavenge, for cases in which no direct cause of death can be determined.

-As of April 24, 2018 there have been a total of 22 shark attack bites (33 with injury, 6 of which are considered provoked*) publicly reported in 2018.
-One fatal**; 8 were reported in the US, with 0 occurring in Florida and 2 in Hawaii.
-Nine have been reported in Australia, none of which was fatal.
-Two unconfirmed worldwide and not included in the total count.
+As of June 19, 2018 there have been a total of 44 shark attack bites (33 with injury, 6 of which are considered provoked*) publicly reported in 2018.
+One fatal**; 8 were reported in the U.S., with 3 occurring in Florida and 2 in Hawaii.
+Fifteen have been reported in Australia, none fatal.
+Four unconfirmed bites, worldwide, not included in the total count.

 All locations and links are available on the map or by searching the site.

 The 2017, 2016 and 2015 shark attack bite locations have also been included on the map and can be accessed using the layer option on the left side of the map.
 Tracking Sharks attempts to mark the location as closely as possible to the original site of the incident.
-However, this may not always be possible due to the location and information provided by witnesses or victims who may also want anonymity.
+However, this may not always be possible due to the remoteness of the location, translations or information provided by witnesses or victims who may also want anonymity.

-While the number of shark attacks bites may look scary, the number of people entering the water each year, is thousands of times larger than the number of bites.
-Sharks are not mindless killers and negative interactions are quite rare.
+While the amount of shark attacks bites may look high, the number of people entering the water each year is thousands of times larger than the number of bites.
+We have found that sharks are not mindless killers and negative interactions are quite rare.

 Sharks in general are inquisitive and may investigate visitors to their environment.
 While they should not be feared, they must be respected.
 Should you see a shark while in the water, exit as quickly and calmly as possible.
 For more information on what you can do to prevent a shark attack bite, visit our Shark Attack Prevention page.